thatdevgirl/besan-block/besan-block/readme.txt

 = What kinds of charts do you support? =

 So far, only bar charts (horizontal and vertical).
-More charts coming soon... or, well, eventually.
+More charts (including pie charts) are coming soon... or, well, eventually.

 == Screenshots ==